mountain65/AirPlayer/README.md

 the ability to play standard slideshows and video (where the AppleTV downloads an MP4 from my computer).
 Mirroring would be nice but requires streaming of video and I have no idea how to do that.

+### Third version
+Right now I'm working on sending an MP4 using Progressive Download.
+I have some progress, but am looking for a valuable http-server to embed in my code.
+Currently trying [Griffin.WebServer](https://github.com/jgauffin/griffin.webserver).

 ### Second version
+EPIC FAIL.
+AppleTV keeps returng "400 BAD REQUEST".
 I'm working on the slideshows.
 This could be done by sending photo-by-photo and specifying a transition, but it can also be done by starting a slideshow session whereby the AppleTV requests a photo from the client.
 That's done using reverse-http and means your client has to function as a http-server.
 It would be nice if I could implement reverse-http with SignalR, but I haven't